s3n0/e2scripts/LGTV-RS232/README.md

 A note
 ======
-After restarting the set-top box, the bash script will be run via the code in "Standby.py" only after the second activation of standby mode.
+After restarting the set-top box, the shell script will be run via the code in "Standby.py" only after the second activation of standby mode (tested on OpenATV).
 I haven't found out yet why it is.
 So don't worry if the TV doesn't turn off after the set-top box is restarted.
 Try it again and then it will still work.